run-ai/docs/docs/Administrator/Researcher-Setup/template-config.md

 ## What are Templates?

 Templates are a way to reduce the number of flags required when using the Command-Line Interface to start workloads.
-The researcher can:
+The Researcher can:

 *   Use a template by running `runai submit --template <template-name>`
 *   Review list of templates by running `runai list template`